coralproject/ask-docs/docs_dir/contribute/index.md

 ## Contributing by coding

-If you are a developer, especially if you know Golang or Node.js, we would love your help in fixing bugs and developing new features and plug-ins.
+If you are a developer, especially if you know Go or Node.js, we would love your help in fixing bugs and developing new features and plug-ins.